SOURCE 0 - THE REFERENCE LEGITIMACY GAP AND THE CONSTITUTIONAL CONDITION GOVERNANCE CANNOT DEFER

 II.
 TRACEABILITY IS NOT PROOF

-The dominant response to AI governance risk is traceability.
-Log the decision.
-Record the model version.
-Retain the output.
-Make the process auditable.
+The dominant response to AI governance risk is traceability: log the decision, record the model version, retain the output, make the process auditable.
 This response is necessary but structurally insufficient.

 III.
 THE STRUCTURAL CONDITION: S ∩ C = ∅

 The integrity of θ as a parameter set is distinct from its independent validation.
 SOURCE 0 requires that θ be validated independently before sealing, and that sequential sealing architecture permit error correction in the parameter set without breaking the chain of custody of the evidentiary record.
-The sealed record attests to what was fixed.
-Independent validation attests to whether what was fixed was correct.
+The sealed record attests to what was fixed; independent validation attests to whether what was fixed was correct.
 Both conditions must be satisfied for the evidentiary architecture to be complete.

-Recognition of the date certaine established by judicial deposit with a Belgian huissier de justice is governed by Belgian law and by the applicable rules of private international law in the jurisdiction where the record is invoked.
+Recognition of the date certaine established by judicial deposit with a huissier de justice is governed by Belgian law and by the applicable rules of private international law in the jurisdiction where the record is invoked.
 Extra-Belgian recognition is assessed on a case-by-case basis and is never presumed automatic.

 IV.
 THE LEGITIMACY GAP AS A CONSTITUTIONAL PROBLEM

-The constitutional response to this paradox is the architectural separation of the evaluative reference from the system being evaluated, executed before operation, sealed against modification, and verifiable by parties external to the governance relationship.
+The response to this paradox is the architectural separation of the evaluative reference from the system being evaluated, executed before operation, sealed against modification, and verifiable by parties external to the governance relationship.
 Prior fixation is not an enhancement of traceability.
 It is the condition under which traceability becomes legally and institutionally meaningful.

 V. PRIOR FIXATION AS THE MANDATE OF ANTECEDENCE

 Where the Mandate of Antecedence is satisfied, the governance architecture is constitutionally sound.
-Traceability, audit, and judicial review all operate against a reference whose legitimacy is not itself contestable — because the reference predates every interest that could contest it.
+Traceability, audit, and judicial review all operate against a reference whose legitimacy is not itself contestable, because the reference predates every interest that could contest it.
 Where the Mandate of Antecedence is not satisfied, governance operates in the Reference Legitimacy Gap.
 Every assessment it produces is vulnerable to the objection that the reference itself was constructed by parties with an interest in the outcome.
-That vulnerability cannot be corrected after the fact.
-It is architectural, and it requires an architectural remedy.
+That vulnerability cannot be corrected after the fact; it is architectural, and it requires an architectural remedy.

 The Reference Legitimacy Gap cannot be closed by improving documentation practices, strengthening audit procedures, or increasing regulatory oversight of outputs.
-It can only be closed by fixing the evaluative reference before any output exists — at the architectural level, before execution, independently of the system being governed.
+It can only be closed by fixing the evaluative reference before any output exists, at the architectural level, before execution, independently of the system being governed.

 CLOSING AXIOM